 So in honor of Mom, and all of the other folks who need to eat gluten-free, I’ve put together a completely gluten-free Thanksgiving Menu.
 By the way, everything on the menu is completely edible and delicious–even for those who can eat gluten.

 Roasted turkey is pretty easy to do gluten-free.
 You just need to be careful about buying a turkey that has not been injected with any ingredients that contain gluten.
-I’m directing you to the Gluten Free Girl & The Chef blog for how they roast a turkey and make gluten free gravy.
+Here’s a good gluten free guide on how to roast a turkey with gravy too.

 This is a creamy mashed potato recipe that is very simple to make-ahead.
 Potatoes are naturally gluten-free, and added dairy products make it creamy and delicious: Creamy Oven-Baked Mashed Potatoes.